Guide to Rafting the Ruby-Horsethief Canyons on the Colorado River

 1x Neoprene and/or fleece top

 Your top half needs to be warm, too.
-These are great layering pieces that come in pull-over or full-zip options.
+You’ll want some layering pieces, either pull-over or full-zip.
 Neoprene is a better option if you plan to be submerged or splashed by water more often.
 Kayakers and SUP’ers would fall into this category.
 However, if you plan to stay relatively dry with just the off-chance of getting wet, fleece is generally cheaper and warmer when you’re out of the water.
 See our guide to Best Fleece Jackets for more recommendations.

 1x insulating jacket